 Introduction - What is the role of engineers in changing the future?
 Can you save the Titanic?

-Module 1 - The Mega-Issues of Unsustainability
+Module 1 - The Mega-Issues of Unsustainability Recast as Engineering Requirements

 Accumulation of Greenhouse Gas, Fossil Fuel Supply, but particularly the problem of Peak Oil.
 The Monkey Trap

-Module 2 - Problems of Unsustainability
+Module 2 - Problems of Unsustainability in Complex, Global Systems

 Sustainability Principles, Carrying Capacity, Resource Constraints, Population, Water, Lifestyle Expectations - but mostly the problem of Exponential Growth.
 Bacteria in the Jar

-Module 3 - Complexity and Communication
+Module 3 - Complexity and Communication - "Show me the numbers"

 Numerization is the key to cutting through the emotion and nonsense.
 Finding good data and making straightforward investigations.
 Presenting energy data in graphs and figures and exploring future scenarios.
 A look at Hydroelectric power and geothermal power - the biggest renewable electricity potential by far.
 The Fox and the Hedgehog and the Bigger Picture

-Module 4 - Transition Engineering
+Module 4 - Transition Engineering Methodology (InTIME)

 The Interdisciplinary Transition Innovation, Management and Engineering (InTIME) methodology and how to use it for wicked problems.
 The Wickedest Problem: Transport.
 Blind Men and the Elephant.

-Module 5 - InTIME Models and Methods
+Module 5 - InTIME Models and Tools

 Theory of Anthropogenic System Dynamics, Development Vector, Strategic Analysis of Complex Systems.
 A look at Electricity and the wicked problem of getting what we want.
 InTIME Example – the City of Dunedin, reduce oil use 50% by 2050.